-There is an indoor rec center for swimming, racquet ball, hand ball, and the like (Louisville Recreation & Senior Center); there’s rock climbing, trail hiking, and mountain biking to be done in the Rocky Mountains (about an hour from downtown Louisville); and you can even bundle up with your skis and poles and get up to Winter Park, Breckenridge, or Copper Mountain for some winter sporting (less than a 2 hour drive).
+There is a recently renovated indoor rec center for swimming, racquet ball, hand ball, and the like (Louisville Recreation & Senior Center); there’s rock climbing, trail hiking, and mountain biking to be done in the Rocky Mountains (about an hour from downtown Louisville); and you can even bundle up with your skis and poles and get up to Winter Park, Breckenridge, or Copper Mountain for some winter sporting (less than a 2 hour drive).

 Brian MacMillan is a Boulder & Denver Real Estate Agent helping families find the perfect house in the Front Range for their needs.
 With expertise on the Cherry Creek Real Estate Market all the way to Boulder Colorado Real Estate, Brian can help your family find exactly what it needs.